Pruned double Hurwitz numbers: Polynomiality of pruned double Hurwitz numbers and connection to the symmetric group

 Note, that we have a choice in the first step of Algorithm \ref{alg:sym}, namely we didn't specify where the enumeration starts.
 However, this just corresponds to conjugations of the resulting monodromy representation, thus the resulting conjugacy class of the algorithm is well-defined. \begin{Example} We illustrate Algorithm \ref{alg:sym} for the graph in Figure \ref{examsym}.
 Note, that we dropped the labels of the vertices and faces for the sake of simplicity.
 The algorithm yields for the first permutation The transpositions are and for the second permutation, we obtain Indeed, we obtain

 \end{Example}

-\begin{Proposition} The monodromy representation of a cover of type $(g,\mu_1,\mu_2)$ and the corresponding branching graph coincide. \end{Proposition}
+\begin{proposition} The monodromy representation of a branched covering and of its corresponding branching graph coincide. \end{proposition}

-The proof is similar to the discussion in Section 4 in \cite{PJ}.\\ Now, we will pick up our discussion about automorphisms in Section \ref{chapter:Preliminaries}.
-Obviously, two branching graphs $\varGamma$ and $\varGamma'$ are isomorphmic, if their corresponding monodromy representations coincide.
+The proof is similar to the discussion in Section 4 in \cite{PJ}.
+Now, we will pick up our discussion about automorphisms in Section \ref{chapter:Preliminaries}.
+One can check, that two branching graphs $\varGamma$ and $\varGamma'$ are isomorphic, if their corresponding monodromy representations coincide.
 On the other hand, the conjugation of a tuple in the monodromy representation yields another isomorphic branching graph by relabeling.
 That means isomorphims between branching graphs correspond to conjugations of the results of Algorithm \ref{alg:sym}.
 It follows, that automorphisms correspond to conjugations that preserve the result of Algorithm \ref{alg:sym}.
-However, due to transitvity and the fact that we labeled the disjoint cycles of $\sigma_1$ and $\sigma_2$, it follows that only tuples, where $\sigma_1$ and $\sigma_2$ are $d$-cycles may be invariant under non-trivial conjugations. \\
+However, due to transitvity and the fact that we labeled the disjoint cycles of $\sigma_1$ and $\sigma_2$, it follows that only tuples, where $\sigma_1$ and $\sigma_2$ are $d$-cycles may be invariant under non-trivial conjugations.

 We finish this section by giving a classification of pruned Hurwitz numbers in terms of factorizations in the symmetric group, which is an immediate consequence from Algorithm \ref{alg:sym}.